 - When you first arrive, go directly to the office.
 The principal or designate will probably show you the school and introduce you to staff members. - Dress appropriately!
 Student Teachers should dress and behave in a manner similar to the teachers in the school.
-You too are a professional. - Be punctual.
+You too, are a professional. - Be punctual.
 Most teachers arrive 30 minutes prior to the start of school. - Absence.
 If you are going to be absent, phone the school as soon as possible.
 If you know before your school placement day, make arrangements with your Cooperating Teacher. - Check on the availability of parking space at the school.
-Teachers have to pay for their parking stalls and do not appreciate having you park in their space.
+Teachers have to pay for their parking stalls and do not appreciate having you park in their space. - Students are required to report a change in the status of their Criminal Record and/or Child Abuse Registry standing to the Director of Student Teaching and the Associate Dean of Education.

-Practicum
+Practicum Policies